This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to help prevent an RSV infection?

-- Wash your and your child's hands often.
+- Wash your hands and your child's hands often.
 Use soap and water.
 Use gel hand cleaner when soap and water are not available.
-Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
-Wash your hands before you prepare or eat food.
+Wash your child's hands after he or she uses the bathroom or sneezes.
+Wash your child's hands before he or she eats.
+Wash your hands after you change your child's diaper.
+Wash your hands before you prepare food.

 - Clean toys and surfaces.
 Clean toys that are shared with other children.
 Use a disinfectant solution to clean common surfaces.